Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 Duration: 5

-In this guide, we will perform data engineering (data analysis and data preparation) and machine learning tasks to train a Linear Regression model to predict future ROI (Return On Investment) of variable ad spend budgets across multiple channels including search, video, social media, and email using Snowpark for Python, Streamlit and scikit-learn.
-By the end of the session, you will have an interactive web application deployed visualizing the ROI of different allocated advertising spend budgets.

-First things first though for those that are new to some of these technologies.
+By completing this guide, you will be able to go from raw data to an interactive application that can help organizations optimize their advertising budget allocation.

+Here is a summary of what you will be able to learn in each step by following this quickstart:

+- **Setup**: Use stages and tables to ingest and organize raw data from S3 into Snowflake
+- **Data Engineering**: Leverage Snowpark for Python DataFrames to perform data transformations such as group by, aggregate, pivot, and join to prep the data for downstream applications.
+Once done, learn how to leverage Snowflake Tasks to turn your code into operational pipelines with integrated monitoring.
+- **Machine Learning**: Prepare data and run ML Training in Snowflake using scikit-learn and deploy the model as a Snowpark User-Defined-Function (UDF) using the integrated Anaconda package repository.
+- **Streamlit Application**: Build an interactive application using Python (no web development experience required) to help visualize the ROI of different advertising spend budgets.

+In case you are new to some of the technologies mentioned above, here’s a quick summary with links to documentation.

 ### What is Snowpark?